When was the Manchester Arena attack?

-More than 10,000 objects (such as notes, letters, cards, drawings, sculptures, toys, t-shirts) have been kept at the Manchester Art Gallery to form an archive of the public response to the Manchester Arena attack.
+More than 10,000 objects (such as notes, letters, cards, drawings, sculptures, toys, t-shirts) have been kept at the Manchester Art Gallery to form a collection of the public response to the 2017 Manchester attack.

 Why is the Manchester Together archive in Manchester Art Gallery?

-After the Manchester Arena attack, Manchester Art Gallery, as the city’s gallery, led on the archiving and documentation of the tributes (notes, soft toys, drawings, photographs and other objects) left in St Ann’s Square and other places around Manchester.
-Subsequently, the Gallery prepared a storage space in its premises for these objects and has brought together key partners, such as Archives+ and the University of Manchester, to document and digitise the Manchester Together archive.
-The Manchester Together archive is distinct from the Gallery’s art collection.
+After the 2017 Manchester attack, Manchester Art Gallery, as the city’s gallery, led on the collection and documentation of the tributes (notes, soft toys, drawings, photographs and other objects) left in St Ann’s Square and other places around Manchester.
+Subsequently, the Gallery prepared a storage space in its premises for these objects and has brought together key partners, such as Archives+ and the University of Manchester, to document and digitise the Manchester Together Archive.
+The Manchester Together Archive is distinct from the Gallery’s art collection.

 The heritage project

 The heritage that this project focuses on is the items left at the spontaneous memorials in Manchester.
 It also includes oral histories and testimonies from volunteers (such as those of the Women’s Institute volunteers who washed ca2,000 soft toys removed from the memorials in the summer of 2017) and social media content.
 In June 2018, more than 30,000 notes that people left on the Trees of Hope trail, which was arranged to mark the first year anniversary of the attack, were added to the Archive.

 Collectively, this body of material, stories, experiences and actions makes up the heritage and history of the personal and collective responses to the Manchester Arena bombing.
 As such, the heritage will form one of the main sources and references of the event and people’s response to it and it will, inevitably, shape the process and content of personal and collective memory construction.